The first measurement of a black hole merger and what it means

 From parameter estimation we now know that GW150914 came to us from the merger of two stellar mass black holes.
 The black holes that merged were each around 30 times the mass of the Sun, making them the largest stellar mass black holes ever observed.
 Stellar mass black holes form when a large star collapses in on itself, possibly triggering a supernova explosion.
 There are black holes millions of times more massive than the black holes which created GW150914 at the centers of galaxies, but they are not expected to be sources for aLIGO.
 The merging black holes we detected were likely located somewhere over the southern hemisphere of the Earth, and were measured to be about 1 billion light years away.
 Black hole mergers are incredibly violent events.
 Had all of the energy released by the merger come in the form of visible light, it would have briefly outshone the full moon despite being a billion light years away.STELLAR MASS BLACK HOLES

 Until the discovery of GW150914, our best way of studying stellar mass black holes was through the observation of X-ray binaries (XRBs), where material from a star orbiting a black hole is falling on to the black hole and, in doing so, emitting X-ray light.
-Currently there are 22 known XRBs where the mass of the black hole has been measured, most with masses between 5 and 10 times the mass of the Sun, a few up to 20 solar masses.
+Currently there are 22 known XRBs where the mass of the black hole has been measured from optical light emitted by the binary; most have masses between 5 and 10 times the mass of the Sun, with a few up to 20 solar masses.
 All but three of the XRBs are within our own galaxy, making the black holes that created GW150914 the clear record holders in mass and distance from Earth.
 The relatively large masses of the black holes in GW150914 have interesting consequences for our understanding of black hole formation.

 The formation of black holes from the collapse of stars is a very complex physical process and there are many unknown details that influence the end result, including the mass of the star before it collapses, how rapidly it is rotating, and details about how exactly the supernova explosion happens.
 The most sensitive feature in determining the mass of the remaining black hole is the metallicity of the star.
 To astronomers, "metallicity" refers to the fraction of a star made from elements that are heavier than Hydrogen (H) or Helium (He).
 Elements more massive than H and He are formed inside of stars or during supernova explosions.
 Just as the mass of objects are typically compared to the mass of the Sun, the metallicity of stars is compared to the solar metallicity.
 In order to form black holes as massive as those that made up GW150914, the stars that formed the black holes must have had around half the metallicity of the Sun, perhaps even as low as 1/4.
 Measurments like this will help teach us about the processes through which stars were converting H and He into heavier elements throughout cosmic time.